mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 49
 ```

-### KHAL’OMAN
+### KHAL'OMAN

-The khal’oman is a bizarre creature that can cause dreams to manifest
+The khal'oman is a bizarre creature that can cause dreams to manifest
 by gently touching a sleeping creature.
-In the wild, khal’omans prey on
+In the wild, khal'omans prey on
 the dreams they summon, which makes them popular pets for people
 who suffer from night terrors and insomnia.

-The latest rage, however, is to immobilise khal’omans in such a way that
+The latest rage, however, is to immobilise khal'omans in such a way that
 will enable them to create dreams but not to devour them.
 The results
 are phantasmagorical parties where dreams and reality intermingle to
 create an experience survivors will never forget.
 These parties are not
 only illegal due to their frequent fatalities and mental traumas but also a
-common target for animal rights groups’ raids because of the stress and
+common target for animal rights groups' raids because of the stress and
-pain it inflicts on the captured khal’oman.
+pain it inflicts on the captured khal'oman.
 This has led most governments
-to ban khal’oman import for non-medical purposes.
+to ban khal'oman import for non-medical purposes.

-An adult khal’oman looks like a melon-sized jumble of colourful and
+An adult khal'oman looks like a melon-sized jumble of colourful and
 luminescent strings that pulsate with ever-changing ghostly lights.
 Some
-strings hang loosely from the creature’s body; their touch will end dreams
+strings hang loosely from the creature's body; their touch will end dreams
 but is quite harmless to real creatures.

 It is unknown where or how these creatures multiply and all attempts to
 cause them to reproduce outside their native planet have failed.

-A healthy khal’oman can fetch a price of up to Cr10000.
+A healthy khal'oman can fetch a price of up to Cr10000.

 ```
-NAME Khal’oman
+NAME Khal'oman
 HITS 7
 SPEED 0m
 SKILLS Recon 0, Stealth 1, Survival 1